AY2526S1-CS2103T-T12-3/tp/docs/UserGuide.md

 Format: `delete-sc INDEX`

-- User has to run `list-sc` command first to get the view of the list of subcommittees.
+Required view: subcommittee list

 - Deletes the subcommittee at the specified `INDEX`.
 - The index refers to the index number shown in the displayed subcommittee list.
 - The index **must be a positive integer** 1, 2, 3, …​
-- Members that were in the subcommittee will be be removed from the subcommittee.
+- Members that were in the subcommittee will be removed from the subcommittee.

 Examples: